Create an app-store Smart Link

-Create one Smart Link that routes users to the correct app store based on device.
+Create one OmniLab Smart Link that routes users to the correct app store based on device.

-The walkthrough uses Duolingo only as a familiar example: the same fields apply to any app once you paste that app’s Apple App Store and Google Play listing URLs (and optional fallback and icon URLs).
+The walkthrough uses Duolingo only as a familiar example.
+The same fields apply to any app once you paste that app's Apple App Store and Google Play listing URLs, plus an optional fallback page and icon.

 Prerequisites

-Smart Linksapp. - You know which folder should contain the link.
+- You know which folder should hold the link.

 When to use App Stores

-Use App Stores when one QR code or shared link should send people to different app store destinations depending on their device.
+Use App Stores when one QR code or shared link should send people to different app stores depending on their phone:

 - iPhone users go to the Apple App Store